 Three episodes you should check out from Open Source Security Podcast:

 Hosted by ethical hacker and security aficionado Tom Eston and cyber security auditor and researcher Scott Wright, The Shared Security Podcast explores the trust placed in people, apps, and technology.
-The pair cover information security, privacy, the Internet of Things (IoT), mobile devices and apps, and everything in between.
+The pair cover everything falling under the umbrellas of information security, privacy, the Internet of Things (IoT), mobile devices and apps, and everything in between.

 Three episodes you should check out from The Shared Security Podcast:

 - The State of Cybersecurity Training and Certifications with Kevin Johnson